webcomputing/assistant-validations/README.md

 #### Using a custom prompt state

-If you need more flexibility, you can change the behaviour of your prompt state (see "Installation") or implement multiple ones.
+If you need more flexibility, you can change the behaviour of your prompt state (see "Installation") or even implement multiple ones.
 For example, this custom prompt state would redirect to MainState instead of aborting the conversation if a user fires a `cancelGenericIntent`:

 ```typescript
 import { State, EntityDictionary, CurrentSessionFactory, PlatformGenerator, injectionNames } from "assistant-source";